Salah Farhat: Political philosophy

 Farhat actively participates in the political life of the country through direct contacts with grassroots activists, unions, and workers by creating destourian cells in the most remote regions of the country.
 Journalist and party theorist he defines the guiding principles of Destour through his numerous patriotic writings in the French press.

 Destour's political, social, and union demands are made through direct contact with France and a dialogue with the socialists and colonial authorities, based on respect for treaties, international law and the policy of non-violence.
 Farhat is loyal to the Destour program and the stage policy launched by his predecessors, and will remain loyal to him when he takes over the leadership of the party.
 Any claim or action by the party must aim at a final goal, which is that the independence of Tunisia must be guaranteed in writing and fixed at a specific date.

 Personal life

 On September 18, 1926, Farhat married Kalthoum Khaznadar, sister of Chédly Khaznadar, a nationalist poet and one of the tenors of Destour.

 A poet of French expression since his adolescence he published in local newspapers and especially in the Revue "Leïla" (1936–1941) certain poems under the pseudonym Skander.
 His poems are admired by Tunisian foreign literary and artistic circles which he frequented assiduously.

 In 1978, he published a collection of poems entitled "Songs of love" where patriotism, love of neighbor, and the spirit of conciliation are always present.

 Death

-He died at the age of 84, on March 18, 1979, in his villa in the Kram and rests in the cemetery of Sidi Abdelaziz in La Marsa, facing the sea symbol of freedom for which he fought so much.
+He died at the age of 84, on March 18, 1979, in his villa in the Kram and rests in the cemetery of Sidi Abdelaziz in La Marsa, facing the sea.